-On 26 January 2011, the board of Novogen agreed to grant the options subject to the approval of Novogen shareholders.
+On 26 January 2011, the board of Novogen agreed to grant the options subject to the approval of Novogen shareholders with a nil issue price.

 The Option Plan

 A share option plan was established by Novogen and approved by shareholders in October 2007 to provide the mechanism for that purpose without using any of Novogen's cash.